Poppy Seed Dressing

 — Linda

 - Olive oil.
 This is going to be the base of the dressing and I would suggest using a high quality light olive oil.
-Avocado oil or vegetable oil will work too.
+Avocado oil or vegetable oil will work, if preferred.

 - Vinegar.
 I use red wine vinegar, but feel free to sub with apple cider vinegar, white wine vinegar or even a fruity vinegar, like raspberry or pomegranate vinegar.